Ongoing CRO & Development Partnership

 Factory Direct Blinds

-6-sprint CRO and development partnership for a US-based custom window blinds store.
-Mobile PageSpeed 38 to 81, 62% ATC gap diagnosis, measurement protection upsell system, structured data deployment, and GSC recovery audit.
+7-sprint CRO and development partnership for a US-based custom window blinds store.
+Mobile PageSpeed 38 to 81, 62% ATC gap diagnosis, measurement protection upsell, structured data deployment, GSC recovery audit, and a ground-up rebuild of a 6,221-line legacy product builder.

 The Client